thomas4019/thomashansen.me/myblog/content/blog/choosing-backend-database.md

 **Row deletion:** PostgreSQL does most updates by inserting a new row and for deletes it does not remove the data immediately, but rather just marks it as being no longer visible.
 To remain performant and save space, PostgreSQL needs to periodically cleanup the old rows, this process is called vacuuming.

-## Data denormalization
+## Data denormalization principles

-These are principles designed for document DBs since they don't support joins, but these principles are equally relevant for optimizing SQL databases with read-heavy applications.
+Document DBs really benefit from denormalization since they don't support joins, but these principles are equally relevant for optimizing SQL databases with read-heavy applications.

 The overall idea of denormalization is including data a single table that would have otherwise been split into multiple related tables or storing multiple copies of the same data.
 Here's some principles and then how they would apply when designing a schema for a movie database.